 When it comes to business structure, individuals should wisely choose their business structure as it allows the venture to operate efficiently and reach the desired targets and profitability.

 Choosing a name that reflects your brand and ensuring that it hasn’t been claimed is important for any organization as it creates the identity for its products and services.
 Thorough research has to be done before selecting a name so that it does not lead to infringement of trademark or domain name problems.

 4. IP Issues & Confidentiality

 Intellectual property rights (“IP Rights”) are exclusive rights of the owner of a Start-up who puts the idea of it.
 While it’s true that ideas are often less valuable than the execution founders put behind them, innovation is still at the heart of any successful Start-up.
-Appropriate steps need to be taken for protecting the IP rights and reasonable measures to be taken for not infringing the third-party IP rights.
+Appropriate steps need to be taken to protect the IP rights and reasonable measures to be taken to not infringe the third-party IP rights.

 IP Rights are a very important asset class for a Start-up.
 One basic way to protect IP rights is through the use of a confidentiality and non-disclosure agreement.
 This type of agreement deals with confidentiality issues, but can also ensure that the ideas, work products, and inventions the employee creates that are related to company business belong to the company and not the employee.